Urban contemporary music: Summary

 The term urban contemporary music is heavily associated with African-American music, particularly with R&B in African-American contexts.
-For Latin Americans, reggaeton, and Latin hip hop are considered "Latin urban" due to influence of above mentioned genres.
+For Latin Americans, reggaeton and Latin hip hop are considered "Latin urban" due to influence of above mentioned genres.

 Urban contemporary playlists are dominated by singles by top-selling hip hop and R&B performers.
 On occasion, an urban contemporary station will play classic soul songs from the 1970s and early 1980s to satisfy the earlier end of the genre.

-Most urban-formatted urban radio stations such as KJLH, KPRS, KMEL, KDAY and WVEE will play gospel music or urban contemporary gospel music on Sundays.
+Many urban-formatted radio stations, such as KJLH, KPRS, KMEL, KDAY, KRNB, and WVEE, play gospel music or urban contemporary gospel music on Sundays.

 Mainstream urban is a branch of urban contemporary, and rhythmic contemporary is also a branch.

 History

 The 1970s

-In 1971, Frankie Crocker would combine together all the elements of his background, with jazz and R&B. When Frankie Crocker was appointed as program director of the newly created WBLS in 1974, he created an eclectic music mix of R&B and disco redefining the R&B format as urban contemporary.
-In 1975, WDMT in Cleveland began programming a mix of rhythm, blues, R&B, disco, and rap.
+In 1971, Frankie Crocker would combine all the elements of his background, with jazz and R&B. When Frankie Crocker was appointed as program director of the newly created WBLS in 1974, he created an eclectic music mix of R&B and disco redefining the R&B format as urban contemporary.
+In 1975, WDMT in Cleveland began programming a mix of R&B, disco, and rap.
 The station featured live street jocks mixing vinyl records each night.
 The station's popularity grew and in 1980, it was Arbitron rated No. 2 12+, just behind the No. 1 rated WMMS with the original "Morning Zoo".